Fiona-T/walk-well/README.md

 The website has been tested on my personal mobile device Galaxy A40 and a 15 inch MacBook Pro.

-Using the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) simulator, the website has been tested on the following screen sizes equating to the phone models listed. *Note these have been tested on the simulator only and not the actual devices*:
+Using the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) simulator, the website has been tested on the following screen sizes (px) equating to the phone models listed. *Note these have been tested on the simulator only and not the actual devices*:
 -   Moto G4, Galaxy S5:  360 x 640
 -   Pixel 2: 411 x 731
 -   Pixel 2 XL: 411 x 823